 A disability is defined as “a physical or mental handicap, especially one that prevents a person from living a full, normal life or from holding a gainful job.”
 This state of being, when encountered as a result of an on the job injury, is covered by your workers’ compensation benefits.
 By law, Las Vegas employers are required to pay and carry workers compensation insurance.
 In cases where an at-work injury is so severe that is causes a disability, the employee who was hurt may be eligible for these specific benefits.

-At Benson, Bertoldo, Baker and Carter, we understand that it is not your employer’s position to deny a claim, although they will have specific guidelines that must be followed to entertain disability payments going forward.
+At Bertoldo, Baker, Carter and Smith, we understand that it is not your employer’s position to deny a claim, although they will have specific guidelines that must be followed to entertain disability payments going forward.
 The insurance company and its representatives, including its legal staff, will do everything in their power to represent their own best interests regarding your claim.
 This is why it is important to contact our veteran workers’ compensation claim attorneys as soon as an accident occurs, so no stone is left unturned in the request for benefits filing.